Board of Trustees

 (Lynn, MA)

-Emmanuel (Manny) is a Human Resources Professional working at CareQuest Institute for Oral Health supporting the organization’s growth and their employee experience.
+Emmanuel is a Human Resources Professional working at CareQuest Institute for Oral Health supporting the organization’s growth and their employee experience.
 Manny has worked for The Food Project in various capacities.
 He was a youth in the North Shore’s first Summer Youth Program, now known as Seed Crew, and continued his time through Dirt and Root Crew.

 After graduating from Salem State University with a double Bachelor’s in Business and Dance, he began working as a Community Health Worker for Mass General Hospital assisting families suffering through food insecurities.